konqueror1/bitcashpool/docs/running.md

 daemon=1
 ```
 1. Start bitcashd or BitCash Wallet.
-1. Unlock wallet and get new wallet address for the pool.
+1. Get the wallet address for the pool (with the RPC command getcurrentaddress).

 # Configure Pool